Slicer/Slicer/Docs/developer_guide/modules/segmentations.md

 If segments do not overlap then the file has 3 spatial dimensions.
 Even if a single-slice image is segmented, the spatial dimension must be still 3 because that is required for specification origin, spacing, and axis directions in 3D space.
 If segments overlap then the file has one `list` dimension and 3 spatial dimensions.
 Each 3D volume in the list is referred to as a `layer`.

+If the image contains a single voxel then it has a special meaning: it means that no image data is available and the image geometry (origin, spacing, axis directions, extents) will be ignored.
+This special case is necessary because it is not possible to create a nrrd image file without any voxel data.
+Therefore, a segmentation without segments or with only empty segments is saved to file (e.g., to be used as a template for new segmentations) then it will be saved with an image data containing a single voxel.

 ### Metadata

 Additional metadata is stored in custom data fields (starting with `Segmentation_` or `SegmentN_` prefixes), which provide hints on how the segments should be displayed or what they contain.